peilinye/tp/docs/UserGuide.md

 Format: `record KEYWORD_ONE... `

-Keywords include: dates of stay, names, and room numbers.<br/>
+Keywords include: All possible fields (name, id, dates of stay, etc...)<br/>

 Acceptable format for keywords:<br/>
 1. Dates of stay: YYYY-MM-DD.